 Making decisions has always been hard for me.
 We make 70 decisions daily in our conscious mind and some of them matter for a minute when you’re in line at Starbucks and some last a lifetime, like who you’re going to marry.
 They don’t just matter for today, they matter for tomorrow and they don’t just matter for you, they matter for others as well.
 And that weighs heavy on me.

 But I’m going to tell you about a decision I made that I knew 110% I was making correctly.
 And that decision was to do the ministry internship at Pilgrim Pines from 2015-2016.

 After one of the sessions, I was really shaken and felt a stirring in me.
 That night I sat in the lobby of this hotel with Joel Brand, who was currently serving on ministry staff at Pilgrim Pines in New Hampshire.
-We talked about taking time off from school and the silence and the lake and the good, good people and my heart was sold on this “Pilgrim Pines” place.
+We talked about taking time off from school, service, the silence, the lake and the good, good people and my heart was sold on this “Pilgrim Pines” place.

-And because my dad is my dad and because I think he is the wisest person in the world, I postponed dropping out of school to go out east and instead, applied for summer staff after my senior year.
+And because my dad is my dad and the wisest person in the world, I postponed dropping out of school to go out east and instead, applied for summer staff after my senior year.

 Here’s how I know I made the right decision: It was ridiculously hard to be at Pilgrim Pines.

 I cried so much in the first month after summer was over.
 What have I done, God?
 My family is a million miles away.
 This town is so small.
 I don’t feel called to be here.
 I want to move.

 But I kept walking around the lake and I remember talking to Joel again on the phone one time while I was walking around the lake in late October and it was starting to get pretty cold.
 He said, “I told you I had a hard time at first and it was really lonely but you have to find your people.
 Who are some people in your community that you can reach out to and choose them as your ‘pseudofamily?”